bahodge/candlekeep-mysteries/soul_worth_breaking/Notes.md

 There are not many patrons there.
 We head in to the tavern to secure accomodation.
 Tonight the tavern has [[Muriel Everstone]] playing in the evening.
 So maybe we can talk to her.

 We are unable to secure a slot to perform in the tavern over the weekend.
 We head up to the rooms.

+We learn that the poor side of town is the eastbank.
+The west bank is the wealthier side of town
+There is also a library of [[Eldoria]].